clemsonciti/Workshop-DL-Keras/_episodes/06-Keras-Classification.md

 ## Using Keras to solve a Classification Model

 ### Prepare the data
-Here we use iris data from ANN and Classification espisode in our previous Machine Learning class with sklearn:
+Here we use iris data from ANN and Classification episode in our previous Machine Learning class with sklearn:

 ```python
 from sklearn.datasets import load_iris